sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

   then `ThisBuild` (`{.}`), and `*`.
 - Within a subproject, scopes with `Compile` scoping on the configuration axis are listed first, then falls back to `*`.
-- Finally, the task axis scoping lists the given task value `console::` and the one without.
+- Finally, the task axis scoping lists the given task scoping `console::` and the one without.

 ### .value lookup vs dynamic dispatch